-Water, plumbing and bathroom fittings
+F Water, plumbing and bathroom fittings

 Repair category 1

 Notes The plumbing installation appeared satisfactory.
-The sanitary fittings appeared satisfactory.
+The sanitary fittings appeared satisfactory and of a modern style and standard.

 Heating and hot water

 Repair category 1

 Notes The system was running at the time of the inspection and appeared serviceable.
-It is recommended good practice that gas boilers are serviced on an annual basis by an appropriately qualified person.
+It is recommended good practice that oil boilers are serviced on an annual basis by an appropriately qualified person.
 The boiler's service history should be checked by referring to the service records.
 If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.
+The radiators are old ánd corroded in places.